tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 9 - Wireframes.md

 If it's an internal/personal project (or client is ok with it) you can do the visual design from the paper and skip Figma phase. (but as other youtuber does: it is good to have copy ready and finished during wireframing phase).

+In Figma, you can use UI kits (relume, platforma)